makyo/writing/work/claw17/disappearance.md

 -----

 I can live here for a while.
-I ran the math on my recently-purchased tablet (cell phone was back in the car, of course), and I can live here for maybe a year and a half.
+I ran the math on my recently-purchased calculator (cell phone was back in the car, of course --- no more 'net for me, much as I can help it), and I can live here for maybe a year and a half.
 Longer, if I find a cheaper long-stay.
 I have time to try and fix this.

 -----

-The proprietor, Adam, and I have been getting on surprisingly well!
+The proprietor, Adam, and I have been getting on surprisingly well.

 He's a good guy, which I hadn't picked up on at first.
 I'd taken his silence at accepting my contract on a signature-and-cash basis as standoffishness.
 There was certainly an element of caution to it, but he's also just a quiet guy.